nageshsalukhe07/IplCricketerRecordManagementSystem/README.md

 Copy
 Edit
 mvn spring-boot:run
-Test APIs using Postman or Swagger (if integrated).
+Test APIs using Postman .

 📩 Contact
 Made with ❤️ by Nagesh Salunkhe